 Thousands of patients traveled across Sri Lanka daily to receive care at government-funded cancer units.
-Many patients journeyed for an entire day or even multiple days to reach these hospitals and were required to remain in the vicinity for the duration of their treatment—often up to a week or longer.
+Many journeyed for one to two days, or even longer, to reach these hospitals and were required to remain in the vicinity for the duration of their treatment, often up to a week or more for a single course of care.

-Karapitiya Hospital in the Southern Province was one such facility, but it lacked adequate accommodations for patients and their families.
+The National Hospital in Karapitiya, in the Southern Province city of Galle, was one such facility, but it lacked adequate accommodations for patients and their families.
 The few available lodging options nearby were not feasible for most, due to high costs and practical limitations.

-Sapu Nikethana was initiated to solve this problem by establishing a subsidized community center for patients undergoing treatment at Karapitiya Hospital in Galle.
+Sapu Nikethanaya was initiated to solve this problem by establishing a subsidized community center where patients undergoing treatment at Karapitiya could find a safe and supportive place to stay.
 The project benefited from a beautiful plot of land donated by a generous individual, and a thoughtful design and site plan provided by renowned architect Mr. Thisara Thanapathy.

 Total Projected Construction Costs: $400,000 USD